WyldePointer/dwrap/README.md

   - Caching
   - Reverse lookup
   - Multiple host lookups in one query. (`get_ip_of_multiple_names google.com yahoo.com ya.ru`)

-### Project Goals
-  - Decentralized system.
-  - An OS / language / platform independent protocol.
-  - Being implemented only in Application Layer(L7).
-  - Support for a query syntax / language. (similar to `sh(1)`)
-  - Something that everyone can run.
-(UPnP of the name resolution world)

 ### But.. why?
 Thinking of high available computing, we must have a quick and effective